 Table 2, below, provides the percent of height-for-age by race for students.
-When analyzing the data by race, South Dakota has less than the expected 5 percent below reports prior to the School Height and Weight for South Dakota Students 2000-2001 School Year.
+When analyzing the data by race, South Dakota has less than the expected 5 percent below the 5th percentile in all race categories except other races, which includes Black, Hispanic, and Asian or Pacific Islander.